Undertone0809/broadcast-service/README.md

 # broadcast-service

-broadcast-service is a lightweight third-party library.
+broadcast-service is a lightweight third-party python broadcast library.
 You can easily construct a broadcast pattern through this library.

 ## setup